echeran/smile-of-murugan/webbook/chapter13.md

 male elephant raises its trunk to caress the she-elephant.
-The damsel, seated on the female elephant, is scared and closes her eyes with the palms of her hands; but her eyes are so large because of her curiosity, that her hands will not hide them (*pitta yāṇai piṇanki* pitiyil kai vaittu etc., *Pālakāṇṭam*, Eluccip.
+The damsel, seated on the female elephant, is scared and closes her eyes with the palms of her hands; but her eyes are so large because of her curiosity, that her hands will not hide them (*pitta yāṉai piṇanki* *piṭiyil kai / vaittu* etc., *Pālakāṇṭam*, *Eluccip*.
 38).
 The naughty suggestion is obvious and fits well into the erotic atmosphere (wedding, animal-love, curiosity of the girl).

-Another instance: one single utterance from *Irāvaṇaṉ culccip*.
-13, but I wonder whether Sitā could characterize better her lord Rāma by saying anything else than oru pakal *palakiṇāl uyirai īvar* “if one knows him but a single day, one would give his life (for him).”
+Another instance: one single utterance from *Irāvaṇaṉ cūḻccip*.
+13, but I wonder whether Sitā could characterize better her lord Rāma by saying anything else than *oru pakal paḻakiṉāl uyirai īvar* “if one knows him but a single day, one would give his life (for him).”

 If, in one place (*Pālakāṇṭam*, Päyiram 2), Kampaṉ says that it was not easy for him to show the mysterious state of God, he has succeeded, I think, better than Vālmīki, to show Rāma as a man (and hence the title, *Irāmāvatāram,* "The Descent of Rāma", lit.
-"the Rāma's becoming an *avatar"*).
-There is a phrase which sums up his conception of Rāma: *māṇitam vēnṟataṇrē* “truly, human nature has won!"[^human-nature]
+"the Rāma's becoming an *avatār"*).
+There is a phrase which sums up his conception of Rāma: *māṉitam vēṉṟataṉṟē* “truly, human nature has won!"[^human-nature]

 [^human-nature]: 4.3.19.
-Cf. T. P. Meenakshisundaran, op. cit. p.
+Cf. T. P. Meenakshisundaran, *op. cit.* p.
 119.